kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

     * `All` will allow Routes from all Namespaces to be attached.
     * `Selector` means that Routes from a subset of Namespaces selected by a Namespace label selector may be attached to this Gateway.
-When `Selector` is used, the `listeners.routes.namespaces.selector` field must be used to specify label selectors.
+When `Selector` is used, the `namespaces.selector` field must be used to specify label selectors.
 This field is not supported with `All` or `SameNamespace`.
 3. **Kinds:** The `kinds` field on a listener can be used to restrict the kinds of Routes that may be attached.